DOXA ORANGE DIAL SUB 600T

 As I want this review to stand on its own, I hope the reader will forgive me for going over material I have already covered in my original review of the SUB 300T Professional and the comparison review of the old and new SUB 300T.

 It was in 1967 that Doxa teamed up with the U.S. Divers company and the Doxa SUB as we know it today was born.
 It was a unique design that was destined to become a classic.
 The orange dial and non decompression dive table bezel were innovations that although copied have never been bettered.
 For the reissue SUB 300T, Doxa chose a dial colour which was the same as an aged vintage SUB.
 For the new SUB 600T the orange dial has the same colour code as the original sixties dial.
 The first thing that strikes you when you open the box is that the 600T is somewhat brighter and more vibrant than the SUB 300T reissue.
 This is in part, because of the colour of the dial and the fact that the luminous mass of the markers and hands of the new SUB 600T are the same as those of an aged vintage SUB.
 Also the 3mm thick sapphire crystal on the 600T is slightly domed and enhances the appearance of the dial and overall the whole watch is more polished.
 One small change on the 600T that few people would immediately notice is that the small writing around the 6 o'clock position on the dial has changed from T Swiss Made T to just Swiss Made.
-Originally the SUB models were 300, 600 etc without the T. When Doxa started using Tritium as the luminous material on the hands and dial they revised the name to 300T, 600T etc. Recent US and EC regulations will put a ban on importing watches with Tritium coating in the near future, so the latest SUBs use Super Luminova.
+Originally the SUB was a 300 without the T. When Doxa started using Tritium as the luminous material on the hands and dial they revised the name to 300T, 600T etc. Recent US and EC regulations will put a ban on importing watches with Tritium coating in the near future, so the latest SUBs use Super Luminova.
 The T in 600T now stands for Taucher which is the German word for Diver.

 The crystal is anti-reflective, quad coated and scratch-resistant.
 It can be seen from the photo that it is domed and actually sits proud of the bezel.
 This is in contrast to the 300T reissue which has a flat sapphire crystal and sits slightly below the level of the bezel.
 This doming will make the crystal more prone to scratching.
 However, it must be remembered that the crystal is sapphire and therefore fairly difficult to scratch.
 I would have preferred the crystal to be flat, but that is just a personal opinion and many people would disagree with me.
 On a side note.
 The shape of the crystal is similar to that on the Seiko SKX781 Orange Monster.
 Since my comparison review of it with the SUB 300T Professional reissue, Seiko have revised the design of the watch to incorporate a flat crystal because of customer concerns of easy scratching.